 Lanceleaf Aster

 Like the Western Aster, the Lanceleaf Aster is known for its daisy-like look and petals that range from lavender to bright purple.
-When identifying the Lanceeaf Aster along the trail look for narrow, lance-shaped leaves along its stem.
-Found typically in meadows, wetlands, and streams, this aster thrives in both moist and dry soils.
-This species of aster blooms from late summer through fall providing a burst of color.
+When identifying the Lanceleaf Aster along the trail look for narrow, lance-shaped leaves along its stem.
+This Aster prefers moist areas.
+This species of Aster blooms from late summer through fall, providing a burst of color.
 Don’t pick or damage these flowers since they are an important source of nectar for pollinators.

 Yarrow (Achillea millefolium)